An Optimal Separation of Randomized and Quantum Query Complexity: Introduction

 The Fourier weight of $T'|_{\{1,2,\ldots,d/2\}\ast\{d/2+1,d/2+2,\ldots,d\}}$ can then be bounded by

 The corresponding bound for $\ell=2$ that Tal obtains is

 Comparing it with our bound~(\ref{eq:intro-our-bound-level-2}) shows that for $\alpha\gg p,$ our factor $\ln\frac{e}{\alpha}$ is substantially smaller than Tal's corresponding factor $\ln\frac{e}{p}$; while for $\alpha$ close to $p$, our factor $\ln\frac{en\alpha}{p}$ is substantially smaller than Tal's $\ln\frac{en}{p}$.
+For $\ell=\omega(1)$, the savings become significant.
 This is the intuitive reason why the first stage allows us to avoid the $\sqrt{\ell!}$ loss.
 Its surprising power comes from the framework of elementary families set up at the beginning of the proof.

+Our complete analysis of the Fourier weight of decision trees is presented in Section~\ref{sec:fourier-main}.
+Sections~\ref{subsec:Slicing-the-tree} and~\ref{subsec:analytic-preliminaries} supply Fourier-theoretic and analytic preliminaries.
+In Section~\ref{subsec:Contiguous-intervals}, we study the Fourier weight of decision trees with respect to elementary families of special form, as in the proof overview above.
+These results are generalized to arbitrary elementary families in Section~\ref{subsec:Generalization-to-elementary}.
+Our main result on the Fourier weight of decision trees is then established in Section~\ref{subsec:Main-result}.
+The concluding Section~\ref{sec:quantum} leverages these contributions to establish our main results on quantum versus classical query complexity.